Have questions about MS?

 MS is a disorder of the brain and spinal cord.
 It can cause various symptoms.
 In most cases, episodes of symptoms come and go at first for several years.
 In time, some symptoms can become permanent and can cause disability.
 At present there is no cure for MS; the various medicines and therapies that are available may help reduce the number of flare-ups and can help to ease symptoms and disability, but they will not cure it.

 What are the benefits of treating MS early?

 It is important to start treatment as early as possible after diagnosis, because studies suggest that relapses in the first two years can impact early disease progression.
 Even in instances where disease activity may be going unnoticed, MS can continue to damage the central nervous system (CNS), leading individuals to experience new symptoms later on.

 Once MS is identified, the goal is to reduce early disease activity – both the clinical symptoms (for example, numbness, tingling, vision impairment, etc.) and the underlying changes in the central nervous system (CNS) that may not be readily apparent.

 To learn more about the benefits or early treatment, please visit the MANAGING MS section of this website.

 The good news is that not all relapses (attacks) require treatment.

 Mild sensory changes (numbness, pins-and-needle sensations) or bursts of fatigue that do not significantly impact a person’s activities can generally be left to get better on their own.
-For severe relapses involving loss of vision, severe weakness or poor balance – which interfere with a person’s mobility, safety or overall ability to function – most neurologists recommend treatment with corticosteroids.
+For severe relapses involving loss of vision, severe weakness or poor balance – which interfere with a person’s mobility, safety or overall ability to function.

 To learn more about managing relapses, please visit the LIVING WITH MS section of this website.